prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 all his body.”[@norris_octopus:_1986 128-9] What interrupts the landscape, in other words, is Vanamee becoming coextensive with the landscape itself by participating in its total and mechanized transformation.
-He becomes lost in the mechanical echelon of ploughs, but those ploughs themselves are hard to separate from the earth (and the Earth) that has been made to rely on them in its natural cycle of reproductions---the Earth that is itself, as in the eyes of
+He is lost in the mechanical echelon of ploughs, but those ploughs themselves are hard to separate from the earth (and the Earth) that has been made to rely on them in its natural cycle of reproductions---the Earth that is itself, as in the eyes of